-ICMB XI will be held at the University System of Maryland's Institute of Marine and Environmental Technology (IMET), housed in the Columbus Center at the foot of Pier 5, in Baltimore's Inner Harbor.
+ICMB XI will be held at the be held at the [Colwell Center], home to the University System of Maryland's Institute of Marine and Environmental Technology (IMET), at the foot of Pier 5, in Baltimore's Inner Harbor.

 701 East Pratt Street, Baltimore, MD 21202 USA

-The main public entrance is immediately off E. Pratt St., just east of the intersection with Market Place.
+Entrance to the conference event spaces is immediately off E. Pratt St., just east of the intersection with Market Place, through the doors facing the historic U.S. Coast Guard ship.
 If map apps are directing you to the back of the building, try entering the destination as "East Pratt Street & Market Place, Baltimore, MD 21202".

 Getting Here By Air